Seattle charter bus rentals for spiritual and faith-based groups

 Sakya Monastery of Tibetan Buddhism is nestled in the heart of the Greenwood neighborhood in Seattle and is of the Tibetan Buddhist lineage.
 Its building was initially the First Presbyterian Church (built in 1928) and housed various Christian denominations over the years until 1984 when the Sakya Tegchen Choling Center purchased it.
 The building has undergone many renovations to bring it to its current state.
 In 1998 the outside was painted in traditional Tibetan colors, and several stupas were built.
 There are public meditations on Sunday mornings and Thursday evenings; otherwise the monastery is home to both lay practitioners and to monks.

-First United Methodist Church of Seattle
+First United Methodist Church of Chicago

 First United Methodist Church of Seattle is the oldest congregation in Seattle.
 They were founded in 1853 and their first services were held in a log cabin by Rev. David Edwards Blaine with four founding members.
 Although there have been many changes— location moves, mergers of churches, and so forth— the church has continued to be of service to the Seattle community at large.
 Their current location was purchased in 2007, and its dedication was held January 31, 2010.
 The congregation has regular services as well as many outreach ministries for families and individuals in Seattle.